Anivice/80386-ASM/documentation/3_qemu.md

 **Cylinder** is a concept designed to optimize I/O speed.
-The ideal I/O pattern involves maintaining the head position as much as possible, as seeking time for the head is generally extensive, particularly when data is dispersed across the disk.
+The ideal I/O pattern involves maintaining the head position as much as possible, as seeking time for the head is generally extensive to CPU.
+The worst case for a filesystem is when its data being dispersed across the disk.
 Data should be distributed across different tracks that are positioned at the same cylinder, ensuring optimal access efficiency.

 #### Sectors

 Each track is divided into atomic units known as sectors.
-The number of sectors per track can vary according to the manufacturer's design, but it is commonly 63 sectors.
-Typically, each sector has a capacity of 512 bytes.
+The number of sectors per track can vary according to the manufacturer's design, but it is commonly 63 sectors (I don't know if this is outdated information).
+Typically, each sector has a capacity of 512 bytes (True across most of the vendors).
-**Notably, each sector is also assigned an index number which, in a departure from the usual convention, begins at ***1*** rather than *0*.**
+**Notably, each sector is also assigned an index number which, in the most gruesome and despicable way possible to punish anyone who chose the computer science major, begins at ***1*** rather than ***0***.**

 A sector begins with the sector header, which contains crucial information for the disk's microcontroller, including the current **head**, **track**, and **sector** number.
-This header also includes various flags that indicate the health and functionality of the sector.
+This header also includes various flags that indicate the health, replacement sector in case of malfunction in reserved area, and other information useful to the microcontroller.

 Additionally, the video below demonstrates the startup and shutdown processes of a hard disk:
+> ⚠ USER DISCRETION IS ADVISED ⚠: the following video contains imagery of a hard disk turned inside out.

 <div style="text-align: center;">
   <a href="https://www.youtube.com/watch?v=TqV8AO57LQc" target="_blank">